The creator economy is booming, but who gets to benefit from this boom? It's not always the creators at the heart of it all.

 When you own the transactional relationship, there's a direct line between money that you earn from your work to the income you actually see.
 In so many cases, platforms are the middleman — they're responsible for distributing funds collected from your customers — and they’ll often pay out periodically on weekly, or even monthly, schedules.

-If you don't own that payment layer of the business — you're locked in to whatever the platforms decide.
+If you don't own that payment layer of the business — you're locked into whatever the platforms decide.
 That leaves you vulnerable to scenarios like frozen funds, a payout schedule you can't control, or terms that may change down the road.

 2. Pricing that scales well with creator growth